pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 Electrical conductivity and fluid flow through a porous media are analogous.
 With a better model to understand formation factor, it should be possible to model cementation exponent and then apply this to permeability equations that use cementation exponent as an input variable.

-Let's examine some permeability relationships based on cementation exponent.
+In Part IV we examine some permeability relationships based on cementation exponent.
 The modified pore throat model allows the formation factor to be expressed in terms of the rock pore geometry.
 We can leverage this knowledge to get the cementation exponent and from that indirectly use the rock’s pore geometry to predict permeability.

 ### Part IV Slides - Predicting Permeability with Cementation Exponent

-Consider a cartoon representation of our rock model as shohwn in Figure 8.
+Consider a cartoon representation of our rock model as shown in Figure 8.
 Note that the grains shown here have variable pore throat geometry which increase towards the pore bodies and narrow in the pore throats.

 For electrical current to flow through the rock matrix, a circuitous route must be followed around the rock grains.
 This path is almost identical to the path taken by fluid flowing through the rock.
 In a 100% water zone with no hydrocarbons the formation factor measures the ratio of water-filled rock resistivity to the pore-filling water resistivity.
 Because the rock grains are non-conductive and occupy space in the volume being considered, the cross-sectional area that can conduct electricity is reduced, and the length along which current must flow is longer.

-We can compare theh form of the Müller-Huber, Schön and Börner model alongside the classical Archie’s equation.
-If we set a and Sw both to 1, we get the simplified form of Archie’s for water wet rock where the formation factor can be expressed as:
+We can compare the form of the Müller-Huber, Schön and Börner model alongside the classical Archie’s equation.
+If we set _a_ and _S<sub>w</sub>_ both to 1, we get the simplified form of Archie’s for water wet rock where the formation factor can be expressed as:

 $$F=\frac{1}{\phi^m}$$

 We have equivalently previously used the Müller-Huber, Schön and Börner formation factor model to get the formation factor as equation \ref{eq:ff_poregeom}.
 Combining the two allows the cementation exponent to be expressed in terms of the rock porosity and pore geometry:

-$$m=1-\frac{\ln(R_{BT})}{\ln(\phi)}$$
+$$m=1-\frac{\ln(R_{BT})}{\ln(\phi)} \label{eq:m_rbtandphi}$$

 The cementation exponent is a measure of the flow path complexity in the rock fabric.